 It wasn't rain.

 Meaning Note: Conceptualizing the word "being" in all its facets in English with the Japanese copula will only result in unnatural sentences.
-Here we are looking at very simple declarative sentences, but if you were to want to say something like "I like being a doctor", ”いしゃであることがすきだ” would be really strange Japanese, at least in a general situation.
+Here, we are looking at very simple declarative sentences, but if you wanted to say "I like being a doctor", ”いしゃであることがすきだ” would be bad Japanese, at least in a general situation.
 The correction for this would be いしゃ｛で・になって｝よかった.
-As you can see, there are several new things in it.
-This is meant to show that you must first consider how Japanese phrases things.
+There are several new things, which shows that you cannot assume things to be the exact same.
+You must always pay attention to how Japanese phrases things.
 This is more important than just learning individual words and hoping it'll be correct Japanese once you do an appropriate Japanese rearranging.

 Practice: Translate the following.